patch - apply changes to files

 - -D define

-- Mark changes with the C preprocessor construct:The option-argument define will be used as the differentiating symbol.
+- Mark changes with one of the following C preprocessor constructs:#ifdef define ... #endif

 - Interpret the patch file as an ed script, rather than a diff script.